 Grade 1 lateral ligament sprain symptoms include tenderness on the outside of the knee over the ligament.
 Usually, there will be little or no swelling.
-When the knee is bent to 30 degrees and force applied to the inside of the knee (stressing the lateral ligament) pain is felt but there is no joint laxity (see knee assessment ).
+When the knee is bent to 30 degrees and force applied to the inside of the knee which puts the ligament under stress, pain is felt but there is no joint laxity.
+See knee assessment for more details.

-Grade 2 knee ligament injury symptoms consist of significant tenderness on the outside of the knee on the lateral ligament.
-Some swelling seen over the ligament.
-When the knee is stressed as for grade 1 symptoms, there is pain and laxity in the joint, although there is a definite end point indicating the ligament is still intact.
-In other words, the knee cannot be bent sideways completely).
+Grade 2 knee ligament injury symptoms consist of significant tenderness on the outside of the knee over the lateral ligament.
+Some swelling can be seen over the ligament.
+When the knee is stressed as for grade 1 symptoms, there is pain and some laxity in the joint, although there is a definite end point indicating the ligament is still intact.
+In other words, the knee cannot be bent sideways completely.

 The initial aim of a health professional will be to assess the extent of the damage.
 This can be carried out by applying a force to the inner surface of the knee joint and comparing its laxity to the unaffected knee (varus knee test).
 In more serious cases an MRI scan and/or X-Ray may be necessary.
 Depending on the severity of the injury a number of treatment options are presented to the clinician.

 In grade 1 & 2 tears, conservative methods of treatment are usually preferred.
-These may need to be be carried out for up to 8 weeks and may include ultrasound or laser treatment, prescription of NSAID's (e.g. Ibuprofen), use of manual techniques such as massage and on a full rehabilitation program, which may include strengthening and proprioceptive and balance exercises.
+These may need to be carried out for up to 8 weeks and may include ultrasound or laser treatment, prescription of NSAID's (e.g. Ibuprofen), use of manual techniques such as massage and on a full rehabilitation program, which may include strengthening and proprioceptive and balance exercises.